nspcc-dev/neofs-api/CONTRIBUTING.md

 ```

 ### Create your feature branch
-Before making code changes, make sure you create a separate branch for these
+Before making code changes, make sure you have created a separate branch for these
 changes.
-Maybe you will find it convenient to name branch in
+Maybe you will find it convenient to name branch in the
 `<type>/<Issue>-<changes_topic>` format.

 ```sh